Minneapolis "Don't Miss" Eating Experiences

-Breathless anticipation the likes of which Minneapolis has rarely seen preceded the opening of Spoon and Stable in 2014.
-James Beard Award winner, cooking superhero and Minnesota native Gavin Kaysen is both chef and owner.
+James Beard Award winner, cooking superhero, and Minnesota native Gavin Kaysen opened Spoon and Stable in Minneapolis in 2014.
 The menu is relatively short, with a Midwest seasonal theme and a few tantalizing seafood options.
 Reserve well in advance or cross your fingers for a walk-in seat in the bar which serves the full menu.
 If you want to go all out, book a spot at Demi, Kaysen's tasting-menu restaurant that focuses on locally-sourced, seasonal food.

 Owned and designed by James Beard award winner Chef Isaac Becker is 112 Eatery, serving “elevated comfort fare” and designed as the type of place off-duty chefs would eat.
 Chef Becker’s second project, Bar La Grassa, serves a wide variety of pastas and other crowd-pleasing Italian staples.
-Getting a table at either of these places requires a bit of planning most nights.
+Getting a table at either of these places requires planning ahead most nights.

 South of downtown, a roughly 10-block strip of Nicollet Avenue has been designated “Eat Street,” and for good reason.
-It’s a veritable Grand Tour of international food, where you can eat for weeks and never get bored.
-Frequent buses run up and down Nicollet, connecting downtown with Eat Street and beyond, or you can work up an appetite on the way there with a brisk walk.
-You can read about Eat Street in greater detail here, but here’s a quick sampling of what’s available:
+You can read about Eat Street in greater detail, but here’s a quick sampling of what’s available:

 - Christos – Voted “best Greek restaurant” by Mpls.
 St. Paul magazine in 2017, come here for a wedge of moussaka or precision-sliced, tender gyros.